Nicole Juteau: Background and education

 Juteau was born on September 22, 1954, in Laval, Quebec.
 Her father was a firefighter.
 In later interviews, she described how she had dreamed of becoming a police officer from a young age.
 Her childhood home was located near a busy intersection where traffic accidents were common and she would often rush to accident scenes to watch the first responders in action.

 Historically, women had served in Quebec police forces as far back as the early 1920s; however, they were generally limited to administrative roles.
 In 1925, the Sûreté du Québec (SQ) – then called the Police provinciale du Québec – began hiring so-called femmes de peine ("labour women") who were responsible for guarding, searching, and escorting prisoners.
 These women were not allowed to carry firearms and they did not have the power to arrest suspected felons.

 When Juteau started at CEGEP in September 1972, she was unable to apply to the police technology program at Collège Ahuntsic, as the program did not admit women at the time.
 Instead, she enrolled in the school's correctional technology program, as both programs offered the same courses during the first year.
 She then switched to the police technology program through a counsellor who was unfamiliar with the college's policies.
 The manoeuvre was quickly discovered but, rather than discharge her from the program, the administration demanded she sign a pledge not to sue the college if she was unable to find a job.

 In the fall of 1973, Juteau and two other women – Diane Lafontaine and Marie-Claire Gagnon – were accepted into the Institut de police du Québec in Nicolet.
 The two other women would later go on to work as security guards.
-Juteau would later describe her experience as the institute as "hell", noting that the instructors showed little interest in her.
+Juteau would later describe her experience at the institute as "hell", noting that the instructors showed little interest in her.
 Nevertheless, she excelled in the program; she was already well-trained in karate and, through regular family hunting excursions since the age of 10, she was already proficient with a variety of firearms.
 When it came to the physical tests, she placed third in a class of 49.